The Black & White Picture Place

 ln September 1923 they formed The Park Cinema Saltney Ltd. Deeside Enterprise Cinemas owned the cinema after then until it closed in 1959.

 The opening attraction at the 489-seat hall was the Sherlock Holmes thriller Moriarty.
-Proceeds from the first afternoon performance went to the now-demolished Chester Royal Infirmary.
+Proceeds from the first afternoon performance went to the now-closed Chester Royal Infirmary.

 In the silent days, a piano and violin accompanied the flickering images.
 With the building having a corrugated tin roof, one would imagine that some very loud- and unwelcome- sound effects must have been produced during a hail storm!